 It’s a phrase that gets tossed around a lot, but what is a housing bubble?
 Depending on who you ask, Australia either is or isn’t in one.

 Whether you’re a property bull or a property bear, ‘housing bubble’ is a popular term.
 But there’s fierce debate over whether Australia is in one or not.
-Australia went nearly 30 years without a technical recession, and in that time house prices went from a $121,000-odd median ($235,000 in today’s money), to nearly $700,000 across the capital cities.
+Australia went nearly 30 years without a technical recession, and in that time house prices went from a $121,000-odd median ($235,000 in today’s money), to more than $700,000 across the capital cities.
 In that time, the Reserve Bank cash rate went from nearly 18% to just 0.10% today.
 So, what gives?
 Are we in a flipping housing bubble or not?